adamalbrecht/angular-starter-kit/README.md

 ## To-Do

 1. Task to compile for production that minifies all the code and places in a "deploy" directory
-2. Example e2e test with Protractor (and add documentation)
-3. Use cache-busting filenames for production mode
+2. Use cache-busting filenames for production mode